 Vitamins are essential for efficient biochemical processes.
 They not only provide certain nutrients, but they help metabolize and utilize nutrients from digested food.
-Vitamin B, in particular, is one of the most essential vitamins needed for healthy hair, skin, eyes, nerves, energy production, gastrointestinal tract and proper brain function.
+Vitamin B, in particular, is one of the most essential vitamins needed for energy, healthy hair, skin, eyes, nerves, energy production, gastrointestinal tract and proper brain function.

 B Complex is comprised of several B vitamins, which work together to provide the most effective benefits.
 Vitamins in B Complex include: Vitamin B1 (Thiamine), Vitamin B2 (Riboflavin), Vitamin B3 (Niacin), Vitamin B5 (Pantothenic Acid), Vitamin B6 (Pyridoxine), Vitamin B7 (Biotin), Vitamin B9 (Folic Acid), and Vitamin B12 (Methylcobalamin).
 B vitamins can be found in foods such as green leafy vegetables, whole grains, nuts, dairy, and meats.
 They can also be taken in a pill form, chewable, sublingual, liquid, or injectable.
 Diet and lifestyle affect how much Vitamin B Complex your body uses and needs.
 If you don’t eat certain foods such as dairy, grains, or meat, which are the top sources of B vitamins, you may need a supplement.
 Because B vitamins contribute to cell production, transporting oxygen through the body, and turning food into fuel, an active lifestyle causes your body to need more B as well.